shinefield/mangoszerodocumentation/file-formats/dbc/cfg-categories.rst

 ===================

-The *configuration categories* table contains definitions for grouping realms in the realm selection dialogue.
+The *configuration categories* table contains definitions for grouping realms in the realm selection dialog.

 Table structure
 ---------------